-“The first thing I ever did in any kind of show business was a college radio show on Sunday nights in Las Vegas at KUNV.
-I was in high school at the time,” he told The Hollywood Reporter.
-“And I would look in the telephone book and I’d find people who seemed like interesting characters and then I would goof on them.”
+"The first thing I ever did in any kind of show business was a college radio show on Sunday nights in Las Vegas at KUNV," he told The Hollywood Reporter.
+"And I would look in the telephone book and I'd find people who seemed like interesting characters and then I would goof on them."
 Kimmel stayed on the airwaves while in college at Arizona State, but Nevada is where he got his start.

 New Hampshire: Dan Brown

 The Da Vinci Code author Dan Brown grew up in Exeter, New Hampshire, on the campus of the prestigious Philips Exeter Academy, where his father worked as math teacher.
 Brown himself eventually graduated from the school as well.